-20. Before taking office as a Lay or Registrant Board Member or acting as a member of a BCIA statutory committee, a person elected or appointed as a Board Member or to a committee must take and sign, by oath or solemn affirmation, an oath of office in the form and manner established in accordance with Section 28 of the PGA, and as attached as Schedule B to these Bylaws.
+20. Before taking office as a Lay or Registrant Councillor or acting as a member of a committee in respect of a regulatory body, a person elected or appointed as a Councillor or to a committee must take and sign, by oath or solemn affirmation, an oath of office in the form and manner established in accordance with Section 28 of the PGA, and as attached as Schedule B to these Bylaws.